aionnetwork/block_signer/README.md

-# External Staker
+# Block Signer

-This is an external staker designed to be used with Aion's Unity Hybrid Consensus Protocol.
-The staker can be used to interact with a Unity-enabled node over RPC.
+This is a block signer designed to be used with Aion's Unity Hybrid Consensus Protocol.
+The signer can be used to interact with a Unity-enabled node over RPC.

-The staker is largely built on top of the RPC functionality provided by the [Node Test Harness](https://github.com/aionnetwork/node_test_harness "Node Test Harness").
+The signer is largely built on top of the RPC functionality provided by the [Node Test Harness](https://github.com/aionnetwork/node_test_harness "Node Test Harness").

-# Launching the staker
+# Launching the signer

-The staker can be used directly from the terminal by launching
+The signer can be used directly from the terminal by launching

-`java -jar external_staker.jar <args>`
+`java -jar block_signer.jar <args>`

-The staker takes the following arguments when launched:
+The signer takes the following arguments when launched:

-1. **(required)** the private key of the signing address of the staker.
+1. **(required)** the private key of the signing address of the registered staker.

 1. **(required)** the identity address of the staker.